Spartacus Books: Commercial Drive locations

 At the end of June 2014, Spartacus Books moved to a new storefront at 3378 Findlay St. This location across the street from the Croatian Cultural Centre, near Trout Lake and at the south end of Commercial Drive was a less-central location in a mixed-use area.
 By October 2020, volunteers learned that the Findlay St building where the shop was located had been sold.
 The store was already in a precarious lease situation at the time and a search began to find a new location for the bookstore.
 In the fall of 2021, the space just north of 4th and Commercial became available for lease and plans were put into place for relocation.

 In December 2021, Spartacus Books announced that the store was re-locating via a fundraiser to help with the costs of moving.

-As of February 2022, Spartacus Books is now located at 101 - 1983 Commercial Drive.
+After almost a decade on Findlay Street, the building was acquired by a new landlord after the previous owner passed away.
+Under financial pressure, Spartacus relocated to 1983 Commercial Drive in February 2022.